extrafix/maven-surefire-cached/README.md

 ## Related projects
 ### Turbo reactor
 The default Maven multi-module build does not do an efficient multi-core CPU utilization.
 See [turbo-builder](https://github.com/seregamorph/maven-turbo-reactor) for more details.
+This extension is compatible with maven-surefire-cached extension.